whereable-ai/dev-convention/git.md

-- NEVER EVER commit binary files to git.
+- NEVER EVER commit binary files to Git.
+  - We do not use Git LFS either.